Codecademy/backbone.declarative/README.md

 ## Example

-The following is part of the TodoView class definition from the famous (Todos Example)[http://backbonejs.org/docs/todos.html].
+The following is part of the TodoView class definition from the famous [Todos Example](http://backbonejs.org/docs/todos.html).
 ```javascript
   var TodoView = Backbone.View.extend({